alexdlaird/amazon-orders/docs/browser.rst

 Combining with a WAF Solver
 ---------------------------

-Amazon sometimes embeds a WAF challenge inside the ACIC challenge page.
-When this happens, the headless browser alone cannot solve it.
+Amazon sometimes embeds challenges inside the ACIC page — either a WAF token challenge, a visual grid Puzzle (e.g. "Choose all the buckets"), or both.
+When this happens, the headless browser alone cannot solve them.
 Two options are available:

 - **Manual** — register ``PlaywrightManualWafForm`` alongside ``PlaywrightAcicForm``.
 A visible browser window opens for you to solve the embedded WAF challenge yourself.
 No WAF solver extra